yvnvii/hack-the-planet/docs/pages/proposals.md

 Guidelines:

 - Your project must be written (primarily) in Python.
-- The project pre-proposal must be approved by the Instructors
+- The project proposal must be approved by the Instructors

 Due date and expectations:
 - Your proposal will be graded on all of the components based on their